yugabyte/yugabyte-db/docs/content/latest/explore/cloud-native/binary/observability.md

 ## Prerequisite

 Prometheus is installed on your local machine.
-If you have done so already, follow the links below.
+If you have not done so already, follow the links below.

 - [Download Prometheus](https://prometheus.io/download/)
 - [Get Started with Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/)